Returnable Containers

 The depot pays the consumer the refund amount for the returnable container.
 Subsection 226(4) applies to this supply of the used and empty returnable container.
 The consideration for the returnable container is deemed to be nil.
 Since the consideration paid for the returnable container does not exceed the refund, there is no deemed service in respect of the returnable container.

-The depot does not pay, and is not deemed to have paid, GST on the supply of the used and empty container.
+The depot does not pay, and is not deemed to have paid, the GST on the supply of the used and empty container.

-The processor pays consideration to the recycling entity based on the value of the material from which the containers are made.
+The processor pays consideration to the recycler based on the value of the material from which the containers are made.
 Subsection 226(5) states that subsection 226(4) does not apply to a supply of a returnable container or the material resulting from its compaction when the usual business practice of the recipient is to pay consideration for such supplies that is based on the value of the material from which the containers are made, or when the consideration is not based on the refund or returnable container charge for the returnable container.
 Therefore, subsection 226(4) does not apply to deem the consideration for the supply to be nil.

 Example 3: Participating province